Can the double-slit experiment distinguish between quantum interpretations?: ``Intrinsic" arrival distributions

 in which $\psi^\pm_\mathbb{S}(\vb x,t)$ is the wave function on the basics of joint eigenstates of the operators $\hat{t}_L$ and $\hat{\vb x}_{\|}$.
 Explicitly

 Note that, the arrival time distribution \eqref{3Dkij} could be reproduced by taking the integral of \eqref{STDdis} over the whole of the screen plane.
 The joint space-time probability distribution \eqref{STDdis}, and its generalization for the particles with arbitary spin, have been also derived by Werner in another axiomatic manner \cite{Werner_Screen}.
 Moreover, it is easy to see that the results \eqref{3Dkij} and \eqref{STDdis} can be obtained from a regularized version of the (three-dimensional generalization of) Aharonov-Bohm time operator, which is the same as the procedure used by Grot, Rovelli and Tate in one-dimensional cases \cite{art:Grot-Rovelli-Tate}.
+However, some paradoxical behaviors have been raised about this distribution which we discuss in appendix \ref{appendixB}.